rmathena79/put-a-bird-on-it/README.md

 # Development Notes

 PROBLEMS TO SOLVE BEFORE SUBMISSION
-* Trend graphs are not clear and need context
 * Searching with blank dates doesn't work, and the dates don't auto-populate initially

 LESSER PROBLEMS